 The history of the franchise spans about 120 years.
 Yankees started their career in American League in 1901 as the Baltimore Orioles.
 In 1903, the club was renamed the New York Highlanders.
 Sports journalists coined the moniker Yankees for the club as early as 1904, since it was easier to fit in the headlines.
 In 1913, after the change of the team’s ownership and move to New York, the club officially gained its current name – the New York Yankees.

-In the early 1970s, the Yankees were a middle-of-the-pack team; however, 1973 was marked by great changes for the team.
+In the early 1970s, the Yankees were a middle-of-the-pack team; however, 1973 was marked by significant changes for the team.
 It was purchased by a famous American shipbuilder George Steinbrenner, who owned the franchise to his death in 2010.
 His 37-year ownership was the longest, most productive, and profitable in the club history.
 Indeed, during this period, the Yankees won the seven World Series.
-Today, the team is owned by Yankee Global Enterprises, LLC, managed by the family of the late George Steinbrenner.
+Today, the team is owned by Yankee Global Enterprises, LLC, which is managed by the late George Steinbrenner family.

 The team played its host games at their stadium from 1923 to 1973 and from 1976 to 2008.
 In 2009, the team moved into a new ballpark called Yankee Stadium.
 The old facility was closed and later demolished.
 The cost of the construction was $ 2.3 billion, with $1.2 billion in taxpayer subsidies.

 Yankee Stadium dominates in the list of the most expensive and recouped stadiums ever.
-The Yankees are one of the greatest squads in the history of the sport, whose home and away games are visited by zillions of spectators.
+The Yankees are one of the most excellent squads in the history of the sport, whose home and away games are visited by zillions of spectators.

 Until 1904, the Yankees’ predecessors – New York Highlanders wore jerseys with the letters N and Y sitting separately on each breast section of the uniform.
 In 1905, the club adopted a new interlocking version, yet it was not the logo that we used to see these days.
 This logo did not last long, and three seasons later, New York Highlanders tossed a new logo out and returned to their old one.